Optimal reconstruction of general sparse stochastic block models: Introduction

-Finally, we ensure that the noise matrix $\Delta$ is invertible.
+We ensure that the noise matrix $\Delta$ for robust reconstruction is invertible.
 This is a natural setting to consider as in most regimes, we require that the noise is in fact small.
 In this sense, we primarily are concerned with the situation in which $\Delta$ is very close to the identity matrix.
 Indeed, we will see that this is true as long as the error of our initial estimate is sufficiently small.
-Thus, we impose the following weaker condition. \begin{cond} $\Delta$ is invertible. \end{cond}
+Thus, we impose the following weaker condition. \begin{condition} $\Delta$ is invertible. \end{condition}

-\begin{rem} At many points in this paper, we will refer to ``constant" coefficients as $C$.
-In this context, the constant may depend on our fixed parameters $\pi, \delta, \xi, q$.
-In addition, each time such a constant appears may not refer to the same constant value, even within the same expression.
-It only refers to some finite expression depending only on the above fixed parameters. \end{rem}